Dephasing dynamics of an impurity coupled to an anharmonic environment: Dephasing time

 Figs. \ref{dephasing}(a,b) display the decay time $\tau_c$ for different values of the anharmonicity parameter $\Lambda$ and different initial temperatures of the bath.
+For the following discussion it is important to remember that as $\Lambda$ increases, the anharmonicity decreases.
 In detail, in Fig. \ref{dephasing}(a), we explore the values of $\Lambda\equiv\Lambda^{n,\epsilon=0}=n+1/2$, which correspond to type (I) regions where the highest energy bound state is as far as possible from the dissociation limit, i.e. as strongly bounded as possible.
 With this choice, we find that $\tau_c$ has a quite smooth behavior with the anharmonicity, displaying a general tendency to increase towards the harmonic limit.
 Such trend reverses towards higher anharmonicities, where the number of bound states becomes increasingly limited and the dephasing slows down again.

 As shown in Fig. \ref{dephasing}(b), such a smooth behavior is disrupted when including a finer grid of $\Lambda$ values, now taking closer points spaced by $\delta\Lambda=0.1$.
-One can clearly identify that the regions of type (I) end up with a peak at values $\Lambda=n+1/2$ (where the top of the peaks correspond to the points shown in Fig. \ref{dephasing}(a)), followed by a deep at values $\Lambda^{n,\epsilon}$ with $\epsilon$ very small, i.e. when the regions (II) begin.
+One can clearly identify that the regions of type (I) end up with a peak at values $\Lambda=n+1/2$ (where the top of the peaks correspond to the points shown in Fig. \ref{dephasing}(a)), followed by a dip at values $\Lambda^{n,\epsilon}$ with $\epsilon$ very small, i.e. when the regions (II) begin.
 Indeed, as discussed in Fig. \ref{dephasing}(a), at high anharmonicities each oscillator has only a few energy levels, which in principle hinders the dephasing.
 However, when entering each region (II) a new bound state is formed, and the offset becomes so large that it compensates for this effect and leads to a strong dephasing.